Imprisoned: part three

 Claudette, at the age of four not a full year younger than Honoré, could be of some small help to Madame Feriet; and madame said it was best she learned her chores.
 “Because if you marry one day, you will keep your husband’s house, and if you never marry, what will you do but keep house for someone else?
 For a poor woman, the work is all the same.”

 Claudette could wipe the table clean with a rag, she could pull a stool to the stove, and stir the pot.
 Madame’s temper was strong concerning the stove.
-She chased the children into the parlor before lighting it, and had once smacked Honoré for “coming up behind her”.
+She chased the children into the parlor before lighting it, and had once, doing so, smacked Honoré for “coming up behind her”.

 “Be careful on that stool!
 Mind you don’t fall in the fire!”